mohan-chinnappan-n/LX-Notes/backup/dataloader/README.md

 ### Scheduling

-- You use Jenkins CI to schedule this Data Loader extract based backup to run the schedule needs
+- You use Jenkins CI to schedule this Data Loader extract based backup